joydip62/E_Group-Study-client-MERN/README.md

 # E_Group Study

-This is an assignment project.
-This website provide a online group study.
-User can create assignment, submit assignment, delete also.
+This website helps group study.
+Users can register with an email password.
+After reg/log in he/she can create a new assignment for all users.
+And also users can review other assignments that other users submitted.

 Project features
 ##